Sandbox

 This will start the sandbox in a Docker container named dbnl-sandbox.
 It will also create a Docker volume of the same name to persist data beyond the lifetime of the sandbox container.

-Once ready, the DBNL UI will be accessible at http://localhost:8080 with the API being available at http://localhost:8080/api.
+Once ready, the DBNL UI will be accessible at http://localhost:8080arrow-up-right with the API being available at http://localhost:8080/apiarrow-up-right.

 Stop the Sandbox